SharinganKakashi04/-Anil_Thungesh-_recruitment23/Automotive.md

 the CAN bus that extends the 8-byte CAN limit to support up to 4095 bytes 20 Chapter 2 by chaining CAN packets together

+lack of time so im ending it here